EnzoTheBrown/Queupy/README.md

 ## Contact

-For any questions or issues, please open an issue on the GitHub repository or contact the maintainer.
+For any questions or issues, please open an issue on the GitHub repository or contact the author at [enzo.the@gmail.com]

 ---